cityblock/commons-starter-project/README.md

 The pipeline steps are:

 1. submit a pull request
-1. run the automated tests [circleci]
+1. run the automated tests [automatic via circleci]
 1. merge the pull request
-1. release on test/qa/staging environment [circleci]
+1. release on test/qa/staging environment [automatic via circleci]
 1. create a release using github releases
-1. release on production [circleci]
+1. release on production [automatic via circleci]

 ### Performing code review